IgorRubinovich/ir-select/readme.md

 * use ironSelect.select = [<array of value objects>] to set selection during runtime

 This component is functional but is still a work in progress.

-Pull requests are welcome.
+# Dynamic integration
+Use `.value` property, it's always up to date.
+You may want to subscribe to the `'change'` event on the component and process `.value` there.

 <a name="native-form-integration"/>
 # Native form integration
 You might have been puzzled about how exactly a non-native component may be submitted as part of a static form.
 You might also be aware that it's not possibble to append child elements to input elements.
 Thus it's not possible to enrich an input with shadow dom.

-iron-select solves this by adding a hidden native input to the  form it belongs to, and reflecting its .value property to the hidden field.
-The name of the hidden field is determined by iron-input's name property.
+iron-select solves this by adding a hidden native input to the  form it belongs to, and reflecting its `.value` property to the hidden field.
+The name of the hidden field is determined by iron-input's `.name` property.
 You know the rest of the story.
 Granted, this somewhat breaks the encapsulation and further experiments will show whether it's possible to have the input under iron-select's own light dom.
 However the benefits of not having to have any further js processing of the element overweigh this (subtle? temporary?) downside.

 ## Key todos: